Consolatio (Cicero): Forgery

 In 1583, Italian scholar Carlo Sigonio claimed to have discovered a non-fragmentary version of the Consolatio.
 While this news was met with excitement at first, scholars—after reading the work—began to argue that the manuscript was a fraud, with humanist Antonio Riccoboni being among the most vocal.
 However, Sigonio continued to defend the work until his death, even mentioning in two different orations his belief in the truthfulness of the text.
 The scholar Latino Latini, however, later claimed in a letter that Sigonio had admitted to the forgery on his deathbed, although the truth of this statement is unknown.
-By and large, the academic community concluded that the version of the Consolatio discovered was not genuine, and the document is now known as the Pseudo-Ciceronian Consolatio.
+By and large, the academic community concluded that the version of the Consolatio discovered was not genuine.
+The document, now known as the pseudo-Ciceronian Consolatio, was translated into English in 2022 by the classicist Michael Fontaine.

 Despite the gradual condemnation of the work and the accusation that Sigonio had created it himself, there were some holdouts.
-Robinson Ellis, in 1893, argued that the Pseudo-Ciceronian Consolatio, while probably not a genuine work of Cicero's, was not a forgery by Sigonio.
+Robinson Ellis, in 1893, argued that the pseudo-Ciceronian Consolatio, while probably not a genuine work of Cicero's, was not a forgery by Sigonio.
 He reasoned that, because St. Ambrose Traversari had claimed to find a copy of the work so close to its rediscovery by Sigonio in 1583, it was possible that Sigonio had simply found the Perugian text.
-He then considered the hypothesis (also discussed by Evan Taylor Sage) that, because the Pseudo-Ciceronian Consolatio contained all of the extant fragments of Cicero that are to be found in Lactantius's work, the actual Consolatio had been lost in the distant past and quietly replaced at some point by an imitation.
+He then considered the hypothesis (also discussed by Evan Taylor Sage) that, because the pseudo-Ciceronian Consolatio contained all of the extant fragments of Cicero that are to be found in Lactantius's work, the actual Consolatio had been lost in the distant past and quietly replaced at some point by an imitation.
 This falsely-attributed work, Ellis wrote, could have then been read by those late antiquity authors who quoted Cicero, such as Lactantius, Augustine, and Jerome.
 It was this false Consolatio, so the hypothesis goes, that was rediscovered by Sigonio, who also unwittingly believed it also to be genuine.
 Finally, Ellis argued that, because Sigonio was a man of "high character" who had spent much of his life editing the fragments of Cicero, for Sigonio to stoop to forgery would have been completely out of character.